snowplow/snowplowanalytics.com/_posts/2018-02-27-snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/index.md

 permalink: /blog/2018/02/27/snowplow-r100-epidaurus-released-with-pii-pseudonymization-support/
 ---

-We are pleased to announce the release of [Snowplow R100 Epidaurus][release-notes].
+We are pleased to announce the release of [Snowplow R100 Epidaurus](https://github.com/snowplow/snowplow/releases/tag/r100-epidaurus).
 This streaming pipeline release adds support for pseudonomizing user PII (Personally Identifiable Information) through a new Snowplow enrichment.

 We are initially adding this new PII Enrichment to the Snowplow streaming pipeline; extending this support to the batch pipeline will follow in due course.